reltronersk/skill-wanderer-progress-documentation/module1/assignment-module1.md

 ---

-## 06 — Inspect the JSON
+# 06 — Inspect the JSON

-Look at the response again:
+Look at the response:

 ```json
 {